tonyedwardspz/tonyedwardspz/about.md

 <p>There, I added to my front end experience, learning about what it takes
 to make great software.
 Usability, software design and database development were just some of the modules covered as part of my course.
-As you’d expect from a degree, I’ve been exposed to lots of languages including PHP, Java, C#, JavaScript and ASP.
+As you’d expect from a degree, I’ve been exposed to lots of languages including PHP, Java, C#, JavaScript and .NET.
 As a web developer I’ve gravitated to a web stack which includes HTML, CSS, JavaScript, Node.js, PHP, Ruby, Jekyll and WordPress.</p>

-<p>During the course I did a 15 month placement with Plymouth Software, working on Rails,
+<p>During the course I did a 15 month placement with Plymouth Software, building Ruby on Rails,
 iOS and Android applications.
-As part of my placement I was encouraged to develop my own side projects, the first of which was to re-develop an existing project from PHP to Rails.
+As part of my placement I was encouraged to develop my own side projects, the first of which was to re-develop an existing project from PHP into Rails.
 It was at Plymouth Software where I leaned that software development is all about choosing the right tool for the job.</p>